 This button is used to export different kinds of data from a campaign.

-You can export 3 types of data - Campaigns Data, Clicks Data, and Form Submissions.
+You can export 4 types of data - Campaigns Data, Clicks Data, Form Submissions and Bounce Data.
 Just click on Export Data to choose the aforementioned options.

 When you click on either of the three, the data gets exported to a CSV file.